Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

     -Min  0
     -Unit  --
     -Description
+      | Middle section can be interrupted for stitch counting seam:
       | 0 = The middle speed of the sewing is controlled by the pedal;
       | 1 = The sewing is performed automatically.